 Introduction to the fundamental elements of the Anglo-American legal system and its common law origins.
 The scope of the course will include the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States Government.
-The current version of Microsoft Word is required for online courses.
+Current version of Microsoft Word required for online course.